nononovak/otwadvent2019-ctfwriteup/day12_naughty_list.md

 * Once decoded, the middle bytes were another base64 string
 * The length of that middle string (base64 decoded again) matched the string length of the same page - 7 for "contact", 5 for "login", 8 for "register", etc.

 Poking further at the site, we can see that if we input an invalid "page" parameter, we get redirected to a 404 page.
 However, the middle part described above matches the same length as the page we put in.
 This made me think that this could be used to "encrypt" any message we wanted on the site!
-To test this theory, I encrypted basic strings like "login", "contact", etc, and found that using those newly encrypted values I could navigate to those respective pages - confirming that this method works.
+To test this theory, I encrypted basic strings like "login", "contact", etc., and found that using those newly encrypted values I could navigate to those respective pages - confirming that this method works.

 ## Transfers

 The basis of this problem was that you could "transfer" tokens from one user to another.
-Each user is given one token, however you can only register 15 users an hour and didn't have the right code to transfer from one user to another.
-Once you login, you're given _one_ sample transfer code which looks like those below and using it in the transfer page sends a token to "santa".
-Those transfer codes decoded the same way as above except the middle part is 12-bytes long (which doesn't match up with "santa" or any account name I could think of)
+Each user is given one token, however you can only register 15 users an hour due to throttling in the challenge design.
+Additionally, you don't start out with the right code to transfer from one user to another.
+Once you login, you're given _one_ sample transfer code which - several examples of which are below - and sends a token to "santa".
+Those transfer codes decoded the same way as above page parameter values except the middle part is 12-bytes long.
+This doesn't match the account name `santa` or any other name I could think of.

 **Transfer Codes:**
 ```